About

 I decided to create this blog to share my knowledge and beautiful places in my hometown and country.

 Although I could’ve written it in Spanish, my love for languages, especially English, motivated me to write my travel guides in English.
-Having a partner from the UK and friends from different parts of the world, I know other cultures very well, especially what British travellers need to know for their trips to my hometown or country.
+Having a partner from the UK and friends from different parts of the world, I know other cultures very well, especially what British travellers need to know about my hometown and country.

 When I was a kid, I lived in different parts of Spain due to my dad’s job.
 I moved from Malaga to Sevilla, Sevilla to Zaragoza, and Zaragoza to Malaga.
 Although I didn’t enjoy moving around the country at the time, it taught me many lessons at a young age.

-Moving around Spain and later abroad (the UK) to study for a Master’s Degree in Tourism and Hospitality made me appreciate all the incredible things Malaga and the rest of Spain have.
+Moving around Spain and later abroad (to the UK) to study for a Master’s Degree in Tourism and Hospitality made me appreciate all the incredible things Malaga and the rest of Spain have to offer.

 Since then, I haven’t stopped exploring my local area, Malaga (because no matter how long you live somewhere, there are new places or hidden gems to see), and other parts of Spain.